 The buzzwords are numerous, but essentially the security hype is this; by buying this solution/piece of tech/service you are now protected and don’t have to worry about the security of it.

 Problem is, it’s not true.
 You can’t buy security, and nothing is ever 100% secure or ‘unhackable’.
 Determined hackers with the skills, time, resources and motivation will always find a way in eventually.
 In fact, making such claims only encourages attackers to have a go, showing that it was complete BS all along.

 These types of messages could be considered overhyped marketing or sales at best, and at worst, outright lies and snake oil salesmanship.
 You shouldn’t just take the hype on face value.

-Security testing, such as a penetration test, is one way to gain assurances and it’s always reasonable to ask a vendor, manufacturer or supplier to provide you with proof of security testing before you proceed with any procurement process.
+Security testing, such as a penetration test, is one way to gain these security assurances and it’s always reasonable to ask a vendor, manufacturer or supplier to provide you with proof of security testing before you proceed with any procurement process.
 This evidence can be presented in the form of a redacted test report, but most likely through a letter of opinion from a reputable security testing company.

 In some cases, especially when it comes to critical products or services, you may also want to have the product tested independently, providing further assurances before you commit.